 There’s a limited streetcar route that also departs from Union State.
 It’s free to ride.

-There are also lots of scooters here, including Bird, Lime, and Lyft.
-Most cost $1 USD to unlock and then $0.15-0.40 USD per minute.
+There are also lots of scooters here, including Bird, Jump, Lime, and Lyft.
+Most cost $1 USD to unlock and then $0.40 USD per minute.
 You need to download their apps to use them.

-Water Taxi – Potomac Riverboat Co. runs the water taxis up and down the river, between Georgetown, the Wharf, and Old Town Alexandria.
-Fares range from $15-18 USD per trip.
+Water taxi – Potomac Riverboat Co. runs the water taxis up and down the river, between Georgetown, the Wharf, and Old Town Alexandria.
+Fares range from $22-27 USD per trip.

-Ridesharing – Uber, Lyft, and Via are way cheaper than taxis and are the best way to get around a city if you don’t want to take a bus or pay for a cab.
-The shared/pool option (where you share a ride with other people) offers even better savings.
-You can save money off your first rides with the following codes: Lyft (MATTHEW999 to save $10) and Uber (jlx6v to save $15).
+Ridesharing – Uber and Lyft are cheaper than taxis and are the best way to get around a city if you don’t want to take a bus or pay for a cab.

-Car rental – Car rentals can be found for as little as $35 USD per day for a multi-day rental.
+Car rental – Car rentals can be found for as little as $48 USD per day for a multi-day rental.
 Drivers need to be 21.
 Unless you’re doing some trips outside the side though you won’t need to rent a car.
+For the best rental car deals, use Discover Cars.

 When to Go to Washington D.C.

 Spring (March-May) and autumn (September-November) are the best times to visit Washington.
 Autumn is particularly beautiful as the leaves change, but the National Cherry Blossom Festival at the end of March/early April is well worth the trip.
 May is also a good time to visit for Passport DC month.
-Average autumn temperatures are 68°F (20°C), while spring is only slightly warmer.
+Average autumn temperatures are 68°F (20°C), while spring is slightly warmer with temperatures getting up to 75°F (24°C) in May.

-Summer is peak season in D.C., which means more crowds and inflated hotel prices.
+Summer is peak season in D.C., which means more crowds and inflated prices.
 In July, temperatures can climb to 89°F (31°C) or higher.
 On the other hand, the atmosphere in the city is lively during this time and if you can tolerate the heat, it’s a great time to get outdoors and enjoy the free attractions.
+The city puts on an incredible Fourth of July celebration with tons of fireworks and festivities.
+Memorial Day is another great time to be in the city to see the parades, concerts, and there’s even a motorcycle rally for veterans.
+You can also enjoy Summer Restaurant week when local restaurants offer specially-priced menus so you can try some of the best food in the city for much cheaper than usual.

 Winter is the off-season.
-Temperatures can drop to below freezing, but you’ll get the cheapest hotel rates.
+Temperatures can drop to below freezing at night and with high temperatures during the day are between 42°F-47°F (6°C-8°C).
+Howerver, this is when you’ll get the cheapest accommodation rates.
 Plus, all the museums and historic sites are crowd-free so if you can stick to indoor activities this is an ideal time to come.
+There are outdoor events happening, but you’ll definitely want to bring plenty of warm layers.
+The National Christmas Tree Lighting happens in late November or early December.
+Georgetown GLOW is an illuminated art event that lights up the historic neighborhood in the evenings throughout December and into January.

 Washington Travel Guide: The Best Booking Resources